garrandall/popular-music-data/tracks/partition-beyonce.md

 Driver, roll up the partition, please
 Driver, roll up the partition, please
-I don't need you seeing YoncÃ© on her knees
+I don't need you seeing Yoncé on her knees
 Took 45 minutes to get all dressed up
 We ain't even gonna make it to this club
 Now my mascara runnin', red lipstick smudged